 The student is a vital part of the IEP team and should be instructed on how to contribute directly to the team process.
 All members of the IEP team should direct questions and comments to the student and allow the student to respond.
 The student can participate in the entire meeting or a portion of the meeting.
 For information describing how to assist a student in understanding, preparing, participating and leading their IEP, visit the Zarrow Center.

 Transition DRIVES the IEP through the remaining years of the student’s school life.
 As the student moves toward graduation, the information found in the IEP should be more specifically related to careers and choices.
 The present education levels should paint a clear picture of what the student has done and how he is progressing towards the intended post school goals.
 The IEP process should prepare the student for the next steps after graduation.

 LIFE Program Living: Independence For Everyone

-The AIU has 2 sites of the LIFE Program.
-One is in the community of Dormont and the other is on the Woodlands Campus in Wexford.
+The AIU has currently one site of the LIFE Program.
+The LIFE Program is in the community of Dormont.
 The LIFE Program provides authentic learning experiences for students 18 to 21 years old.
 The LIFE program is specifically designed for students who have completed their 12th year of school, but require more preparation to assume their role as a productive adult living in a community.

 To assist these young adults, the LIFE Program is intended to immerse students into the community while focusing on independent living and employment skills.
 A job coach, travel instructor, and transition consultant focus on employment skills while a special education/community based instructor focuses on daily living skills.
 A social worker addresses the social skills necessary to live in and work in the community as well as to function independently.
 Together, the staff provides educational, social and community experiences for students that cannot be duplicated in the traditional school setting.